 Sometimes AFib has no symptoms.
 The first symptom may be symptoms of a stroke.

 Diagnosis starts with a health history and physical exam.
-An internist or primary care healthcare provider will often makes the diagnosis.
+An internist or primary care healthcare provider will often make the diagnosis.
 You may be sent to a cardiologist for more assessment and treatment.

 An electrocardiogram (ECG) is very important for a diagnosis.
 Healthcare providers use this test to study the heart signal and rhythm.
 In some cases, the diagnosis can be made based on this test alone.
-If your arrhythmia symptoms come and go, you might need to wear an ECG Holter monitor or event recorder for 24 - 48 hours or longer.
+If your arrhythmia symptoms come and go, you might need to wear an ECG Holter monitor or event recorder for 24 to 48 hours or longer.
+Some monitors can be worn for up to a month.
 This measures and records your ECG as you go about your daily activities, allowing your healthcare provider to assess your heart's activity over time.
 If your symptoms are very infrequent, you may have a small implantable heart recording device called a loop recorder implanted under the skin just over the heart.
-This can monitor for arrhythmias over several years.
+This can check for arrhythmias over several years.

 Other tests might be used to help plan treatment.
 These might include:

 Echocardiogram, to check the heart's structure and function